magidc/ideavim-anyobject/README.md

 An extension for [IdeaVim](https://github.com/JetBrains/ideavim) plugin that adds useful text objects to improve your productivity on JetBrains IDEs.

 Text objects allow a more efficient way of communicating edition or selection actions in the editor.
-Instead of thinking in terms of characters, words, lines, or paragraphs, use more advance text constructs like quoted text, text between brackets, items in a collection, or programming language constructs like arguments, classes, functions, loops, or comments.
+Instead of thinking in terms of characters, words, lines, or paragraphs, use more advanced text constructs like quoted text, text between brackets, items in a collection, or programming language constructs like arguments, classes, functions, loops, or comments.

 ## Provided text objects